-- 4. The remaining eight semester hours or more shall include either technical or general education courses. - 5.
-Any credit granted through options will count towards degree/professional certificate/certificate requirements, but will not be included in computing grade point averages.
+- The Associate in Applied Science requires 3 Semester Hours in Liberal Arts - The remaining eight semester hours or more shall include either technical or general education courses.
+4. - Any credit granted through options will count towards degree/professional certificate/certificate requirements, but will 5. not be included in computing grade point averages.